holidayextras/make-up/README.md

 To lint all the files in a project run the following:

-    node_modules/.bin/make-up
+    node_modules/.bin/make-up directory1 directory2

+The current directory is always automatically included.

 This will automatically download the lint [ruleset](https://github.com/holidayextras/culture/blob/linting/.eslintrc) from Holiday Extras [culture repo](https://github.com/holidayextras/culture) and check any JS or JSX files found.
-Any pattern in the current project will be ignored.

 If any errors are found a non zero exit status will be returned equal to the number of errors.